jmcclenon/AWS/AWS.md

  - IoT Core - *Connect devices to the cloud*
  - IoT 1-Click - *Trigger AWS Lambda functions from simple devices*
- - IoT Device Management - *Securely manage fleets as small as onedevice, or as broad as millions of devices*
+ - IoT Device Management - *Securely manage fleets as small as one device, or as broad as millions of devices*
  - IoT Analytics - *Collect, preprocess, store, analyze and visualize data of IoT devices*
  - Greengrass - *Deploy and run code on your devices*